 I am sometimes asked by couples who are getting married whether they need a second shooter/photographer on their wedding day.
 There is, unfortunately, no standard answer to this question.
 I make recommendations to my clients based on their specific needs.
 A second shooter can capture more faces which is useful for large weddings.
 They can shoot at a different location, such as shooting the groom and his groomsmen at a separate house if they are not getting ready in the same hotel as the bride.
 A second photographer can provide up to twice the coverage, adding up to more photos.
 Is all of this necessary?
 The short answer is “no.” The majority of the weddings you see in my portfolio were shot solo.
 After hundreds of weddings under my belt, I am confident in shooting a solid body of photos creatively and enthusiastically on your wedding day.
 If you have a large wedding or feel that logistically it would make sense to have added coverage, I’d be happy to discuss this with you.

 Many of my clients have graciously raved about me on weddingwire.com and on Google.
 I have many more reviews on Yelp.com, though because of Yelp’s filtering algorithm, quite a few reviews from couples who aren’t regular “Yelpers” have gotten filtered out and are located at the bottom of their page.
+Here is a link where you can check out what others have to say about me.

 Having previously photographed resort and hospitality, I have gained an understanding of how to journey safely with fragile equipment.
 I partner with a destination wedding planner who can assist with everything from hotel room blocks to visa travel requirements.
 I regularly photograph in Boston, Chicago, and Nantucket but am also available to travel within the US and internationally.
-Some of the destinations I’ve photographed include Dubai, San Juan, Negril, Montego Bay and Ocho Rios, Jamaica, Toronto, Honolulu, Austin, Washington, D. C., New Orleans, Malibu, and New York City.
+Some of the destinations I’ve photographed include Dubai, Tokyo, San Juan, Negril, Montego Bay and Ocho Rios, Jamaica, Toronto, Honolulu, Austin, Washington, D. C., New Orleans, Malibu, and New York City.

 All of your edited images will be uploaded to an online gallery after they are enhanced.
 Because I don’t outsource this task and obsessively fine tune each image by hand, my turnaround time is eight weeks.
 You can certainly find a photographer that can get you photos faster, but I take care of more than just the photos that get selected for a wedding album.
 If your wedding photos look absolutely perfect, that’s free advertising for me as well.
 In your online gallery, you and your guests can view images, order prints, and tag favorites directly.